faresismail96/blog/content/posts/Passing the Professional Scrum Master Certification.md

 #### The Development Team

-The Dev team is responsible for doing the work and delivering a potentially releasable increment of Done.
+The Dev team is responsible for doing the work and delivering a potentially releasable increment of the product.

 A done increment is required at the Sprint Review.